jquery/infrastructure-puppet/doc/cdn.md

 * Consumers: Promote use of SRI integrity attributes on `<script>` tags.
 * CDN: 2FA for control panel accounts.
-* CDN: Gzip compression and 1-year unconditional browser caching.
+* CDN: Gzip compression, 1-year unconditional browser caching, 7-day stale-while-revalidate.
 * CDN: Pull from origin using an encrypted connection (including for plain HTTP requests).
 * CDN: Enable strict SNI verification on the HTTPS/TLS connection to the origin.
 * Origin: Debian Linux LTS with debian-security, unattended-upgrades, and basic firewalls.